 Laugment provides advanced, easy-to-use law practice thinking architecture via your desktop or handheld device browser.

-At September 30, 2016, Laugment knew 287,000 words and phrases.
-Because they are interconnected by 1.194 million smart relationships, Laugment functions as an intellectual network extending your own mind.
+As of January 1, 2023, Laugment knows more than 400,000 words and phrases.
+Because they are interconnected by 1,700,000 smart relationships, Laugment functions as an intellectual network extending your own mind.
 It also serves as a dynamic semantically-powered gateway to the best of the larger legal Web.
 If you don't have scores of dedicated knowledge management lawyers working on your behalf -- or, frankly, even if you do -- you need Laugment.

 Call us or ask us to call you.